JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 2) Restore the command line tools that we will use to build and run our SAFE Stack application:
 - `dotnet tool restore` - this should install "paket", which is like NuGet but with some additional features, and the "fable" transpiler

-3) Restore NuGet dependencies for all projects in the solution:
+3) Restore NuGet dependencies:
-- `dotnet restore SafeTodo.sln`
+- `dotnet paket restore`

 Now we can open our new app in Visual Studio Code:
 - `code .` - opens Visual Studio Code to the current folder.